iliclaey/pan/panc-docs/source/pan-book/pan-book.rst

 build numbers, build times, build machines, etc. This can be achieved by setting the root element that is used to start the build of all profiles.
-Use the ``rootElement`` attribute for ant and the ``--root-element`` option for the command line.
+Use the ``rootElement`` attribute for ant and the ``--initial-data`` option for the command line.
 The value must be a DML expression that evaluates to an dict.
 For example, this expression

 ::